OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 [ `view` | `write` ] `closure` `(` *type*, *type*, ... `)` (`->` *returntype*`)?

 > A reference to a function, while `public` can be included a type declaration, it has no effect on the internal type.
+> The use of `public` may be removed in the future, so it is recommended to not use it.

 *ident*